-Mar 2018 Planned Mitigation Risk - Action Status/Control Strategy ☑ Risk 10.01 Produce and implement a Carbon Management and Implementation plan to set out a strategy, objectives and programme to reduce overall carbon emissions, provide investment opportunities and to mitigate against anticipated increases in energy supply costs.
-Plan to be published in April 2018. ✓ Risk 10.02 Aim to get the best value for money from procurement of utilities through the National Procurement Service.
+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy ☑ Risk 10.01 Produce and implement a Carbon Management and Implementation plan to set out a strategy, objectives and programme to reduce overall carbon emissions, provide investment opportunities and to mitigate against anticipated increases in energy supply costs.
+Draft completed but not yet made final and published due to other priorities. 🗹 Risk 10.02 Aim to get the best value for money from procurement of utilities through the National Procurement Service.
 Wherever possible purchase electricity backed by Renewable Energy Guarantee of Origin Certificates.
-Our electricity supply is 100% renewable for all sites supplied by our principle NPS electricity supplier.
-The aim is for all sites to be with the principle supplier. ☑ Risk 10.03 Undertake a full review of the Council's assets and their suitability for the application of renewable energy technologies to deliver Carbon and financial benefits.
-A REW supported solar PV study is due to be completed on 18 buildings with the best potential to host the technology. ☑ Risk 10.04 Plan and deliver Sustainable Urban Drainage Systems (SuDS) - SuDS such as permeable surfaces, swales, wetlands and ponds can play an important role in managing local flood risk in urban areas since they replicate natural surface water drainage systems.
-Welsh Government is currently consulting on legislation for the Implementation of sustainable drainage systems on new developments.
-The primary aim of this legislation is: To encourage SUDS on new developments, such as swales, ponds, storage areas, etc. in order to manage drainage and surface water; For a SAB (SUDS Approval Body) to be implemented within each council to review SUDS designs prior to construction; For SAB'S (Local Authorities) to adopt and maintain SUDS over their lifetime. ✓ Risk 10.05 Comprehensive and robust Adverse Weather Plans.
-The plan will evolve to mitigate the effects of climate change as they start to impact on council services and assets.
-Consideration needs to be given to the provision of a suitable co-ordination structure and associated resources to prepare for the impact. ✓ Risk 10.06 Plan and deliver green infrastructure - green infrastructure (trees, parks, open space etc) is important because it can help to keep cities cool in the summer, provide drainage routes for surface water and provide pathways through the urban environment for biodiversity to migrate as the climate changes.
+Electricity procurement contract recently renewed for 2 years including 100% renewable electricity. 🗹 Risk 10.03 Undertake a full review of the Council's assets and their suitability for the application of renewable energy technologies to deliver Carbon and financial benefits.
+REW PV study completed Renewable energy projects to be included in building energy efficiency programme Potential Solar Farm feasibility underway ☑ Risk 10.04 Plan and deliver Sustainable Urban Drainage Systems (SuDS) - SuDS such as permeable surfaces, swales, wetlands and ponds can play an important role in managing local flood risk in urban areas since they replicate natural surface water drainage systems.
+Consultation in respect to this item has now concluded.
+Schedule 3 of the Flood and Water Management Act (2010) officially comes into force on the 9 January 2019.
+Newport City Council is required to implement a SAB (SuDs Approval Body) by this time. ☑ Risk 10.05 Comprehensive and robust Adverse Weather Plans.
+This risk item will involve a number of council officers.
+I would recommend that Alan Young and Martin Coombes are consulted from a highway management and civil contingencies perspectives.

+Jun 2018 Planned Mitigation Risk - Action Status/Control Strategy ☑ Risk 10.06 Plan and deliver green infrastructure - green infrastructure (trees, parks, open space etc) is important because it can help to keep cities cool in the summer, provide drainage routes for surface water and provide pathways through the urban environment for biodiversity to migrate as the climate changes.
 The Green Infrastructure of the authority is monitored and managed primarily through overarching plans, policies and guidance such as LANDmap, the Local Development Plan, the Biodiversity Action Plan, the Fields in trust Standards and the assessment of Accessible Natural Greenspace provision.
 Develop the criteria for the Special Landscape Areas.
 Gwent Levels Landscape Character Assessment and Green Infrastructure assessment through the Living Levels project.
-Comprehensive management and replacement programmes for trees and woodlands. ☑ Risk 10.07 Selection of road surfacing materials that have a higher resistance to heat damage and /or heat reflectivity.
+Comprehensive management and replacement programmes for trees and woodlands. 🗹 Risk 10.07 Selection of road surfacing materials that have a higher resistance to heat damage and /or heat reflectivity.
 Increased preventative maintenance to seal surfaces to water ingress and arrest disintegration.
 Newport will continue to review the performance of materials and promote timely intervention to secure the whole life of assets.
-Advances in materials and technology will be embraced where and when applicable.
-Z Risk 10.08 Maximise on available Welsh Government funding to improve the defence of the city against fluvial and coastal flooding.
-Newport will continue to work with all relevant partners to secure funding to mitigate these risks.
-However, lack of capital funding to meet the authority's contribution can be a barrier.
+Advances in materials and technology will be embraced where and when applicable. ☑ Risk 10.08 Maximise on available Welsh Government funding to improve the defence of the city against fluvial and coastal flooding.
+There are opportunities to receive funding from Welsh Government for capital schemes.
+Correspondence in such matters should be made to floodcoastalrisk@gov.wales Using Welsh Government funding, Newport City Council (in 2017) implemented outline business cases for Pillgwenlly and Home Farm, Caerleon.
+Upon implementation of these business cases, the business cases advised a positive cost/benefit ratio, particularly regarding the Pill Scheme.
+These schemes should be considered and explored further for potential design and construction.

-Risk II - Increasing Demands on IT Services and Responsible Officer the Modernised Agenda Lead Cabinet Member Cabinet Member or Community and Resources
+Risk II - Increasing Demands on IT Services and Responsible Officer the Modernised Agenda

+Lead Cabinet Member Cabinet Member for Community and Resources